-ISRIC - World Soil Information collaborates with various national and international institutions to fulfill its mandate, in particular the development and maintenance of a global soil information facility and the underpinning soil reference collections, and making these available to the international community through an evolving range of webservices:
+ISRIC - World Soil Information collaborates with various national and international institutions and partners to fulfill its mission, in particular the development and maintenance of a global soil information facility and the underpinning soil reference collections, and making these available to the international community through an evolving range of webservices:

-The WDC-Soils is a regular member of the ICSU World Data System (WDS) ; the WDS is registered as as Participating Organization in GEO.
+- The WDC-Soils is a regular member of the ICSU World Data System (WDS) ; the WDS is registered as a Participating Organization in GEO.

-Global Soil Partnership (GSP) : ISRIC – World Soil Information is member of the GSP.
+- Global Soil Partnership (GSP) : ISRIC – World Soil Information is member of the GSP.
 We are contributing to training of national staff members in soil data handling, World Reference Base, and Digital Soil Mapping, mainly in support of GSP Pillars 4 and 5.

 - International Soil Carbon Network (ISCN) : A self-chartered, international, collaborative organization composed of scientists who recognize a need for and value in large-scale synthesis of soil carbon science.